-Atwood was tonsured a monk hours before execution
+Atwood was tonsured a monk hours before the execution

-Following his correspondence and eventual marriage to a Protestant Christian woman in 1991, Atwood was baptized a Greek Orthodox Christian in 2000.
+Following his correspondence and eventual marriage to a Protestant Christian woman in 1991, Atwood has baptized a Greek Orthodox Christian in 2000.

 His spiritual adviser, Elder Paisios, from the nearby Saint Anthony’s Monastery, told the Arizona Board of Executive Clemency in May that he was certain Atwood had experienced “a complete transformation of life.”